-Happy Monday: England embarks on major easing of lockdown
+Happy Monday?
+England embarks on major easing of lockdown

 The U.K. is aiming to give everyone over the age of 18 a first jab by July, with second shots delivered within 12 weeks of the first.

 Health officials say the program will slow down in April because of a squeeze on supplies, in part because of a delayed order from India.
-The European Union has also threatened to block shipments of vaccines from factories in the bloc unless drugmakers — notably Anglo-Swedish firm AstraZeneca — send more shots to EU nations.
+The European Union, which has clearly lagged behind the U.K. during the vaccination drive, has also threatened to block shipments of vaccines from factories in the bloc unless drugmakers — notably Anglo-Swedish firm AstraZeneca — send more shots to EU nations.

 Follow AP’s pandemic coverage at: